 Anna-Greta and Holger Crafoord´s Fund was established in 1980 and the first prize was awarded in 1982.
-The prize is intended to promote international basic research in the disciplines Astronomy and Mathematics, Geosciences, Biosciences (with particular emphasis on ecology) and Polyarthritis (e.g. rheumatoid arthritis).
+The prize is intended to promote international basic research in the disciplines Mathematics and Astronomy, Geosciences, Biosciences (with particular emphasis on ecology) and Polyarthritis (e.g. rheumatoid arthritis).

 The Crafoord Prizes in Mathematics and Astronomy 2016

 The Royal Swedish Academy of Sciences has decided to award the 2016 Crafoord Prize in Mathematics to Yakov Eliashberg, Stanford University, Stanford, California, USA, “for the development of contact and symplectic topology and groundbreaking discoveries of rigidity and flexibility phenomena”, and the 2016 Crafoord Prize in Astronomy to Roy Kerr, University of Canterbury, Christchurch, New Zealand, and Roger Blandford, Stanford University, CA, USA, “for fundamental work concerning rotating black holes and their astrophysical consequences”.

 The Crafoord Days 2016 are celebrated in Stockholm and Lund from 24 to 26 May with Prize symposium, Prize lecture and the Prize award ceremony at the Royal Swedish Academy of Sciences, in the presence of Their Majesties the King and Queen of Sweden.
 The symposium and lectures will be webcast live and will later be available as video on demand at KVATV and the Crafoord Prize website.
 There you can also find video from previous Crafoord Days.

 The prize disciplines have been chosen so as to complement those for which the Nobel Prizes are awarded.
 The prize is awarded in one discipline each year in accordance with a set scheme: